Police: 20 dead in upstate New York crash involving limousine

-SCHOHARIE, N.Y. — Twenty people were killed in a crash in an upstate New York area popular with tourists during the fall foliage season, state police said Sunday.
+SCHOHARIE, N.Y. — Twenty people were killed in a crash involving a limousine in an upstate New York area popular with tourists during the fall foliage season, state police said Sunday.

-Local media reported the crash involved a limousine carrying a wedding party and another vehicle.
+Eighteen of the victims were in the limousine and the other two were bystanders, the Associated Press reported, citing preliminary information from sources close to the investigation.

 The wreck took place Saturday in Schoharie, a town of 3,300 people about 160 miles north of New York City.
 Immediately after the crash police had said only that there were "multiple fatalities."

-On Sunday, police revealed the death total but said names of the victims were not immediately being released while family members were notified.
+On Sunday, police revealed the death total but said names of the victims would not be released until family members were notified.

 "As you may be aware, there was a horrific accident in front of our business today," the post says.
 "We hope you will come and share your smiles, love, friendship and hugs with us."